Ankit2022u/DSR/README.md

      mysql -u your_username -p your_database_name < assets/SQL/player.sql
      ```
      Replace `your_username` with your MySQL username and `your_database_name` with the name of the database where you want to import the schema.
-4. Update the database connection configuration in the PHP files, if needed.
+4. Update the database connection configuration in the PHP files if needed.
 5. Launch the application and start uploading and playing media files.

 Feel free to customize and enhance the project according to your specific requirements.